Controlling effective field contributions to laser-induced magnetization precession by heterostructure design: Characterization of strain and heat via UXRD

-This suppression of the rapid excitation of Cu as well as the buried Ni layer in sample 3 results in a delayed expansion on hundreds of picoseconds due to slow energy transfer into these layers via phonons.
+This suppression of the rapid excitation of Cu as well as the buried Ni layer in sample 3 results in a delayed expansion within hundreds of picoseconds due to slow energy transfer into these layers via phonons.
 Therefore, the strain response within the first tens of picoseconds is dominated by the strain pulse with leading compression driven by the rapid expansion of the Pt layer.
 This strain pulse immediately compresses the adjacent Cu layer and subsequently also compresses the Ni layer when it enters at $20\,\text{ps}$ after having propagated through Cu.
 In sample 2, moving the MgO interlayer in front of Ni enables a rapid distribution of the optically deposited energy among Pt and Cu via hot electrons\bracite{pude2020}.
 This rapid excitation of Cu results in a rapid expansion (Figure~\ref{fig:fig_3_uxrd}d) that shortens the initial compression by the expanding Pt layer.
-Additionally, the expansion of Cu drives a bipolar strain pulse that compresses the buried Ni layer already within the first picoseconds and superimposes with the strain pulse launched by Pt entering Ni at $20\,\text{ps}$.
+Most importantly, the expansion of Cu drives a bipolar strain pulse that compresses the buried Ni layer already within the first picoseconds and superimposes with the strain pulse launched by Pt entering Ni at $20\,\text{ps}$.
+The strong oscillation of the average strain of Cu with the period matching twice the transit time through the entire heterostructure is strongly suppressed in sample 1, where the MgO layer prevents energy transport to Cu via electrons.